 Film Appearances: Guardians Of The Galaxy, Guardians Of The Galaxy Vol. 2, Avengers: Infinity War and Avengers: Endgame.

 Best Moment: During the opening moments of the first Guardians Of The Galaxy, where he dances to Redbone’s Come And Get Your Love while making his way to a valuable orb he’s about to steal.
-It’s unexpected, funny and instantly sets the tone for the rest of the movie.
+It’s unexpected, funny and instantly tells us all we need to know about his character.

 3. Thor Odinson